-Find Your PDM Feature: This is a huge plus for the many users who've ever left PDMs behind by accident.
-Insulet has added a "Find My PDM" feature (as part of one of two new apps) allowing users to track its whereabouts.
-We do recall hearing, a few years ago at the big ADA conference, a number of pediatric clinicians telling Insulet reps how so many patients lose or forget their PDMs, and that a "lost keys" alert was needed.
+Find Your PDM: This is a huge plus for the many users who’ve ever left PDMs behind by accident.
+Insulet has added a “Find My PDM” feature (as part of one of two new apps) allowing users to track its whereabouts.
+We do recall hearing, a few years ago at the big ADA conference, a number of pediatric clinicians telling Insulet reps how so many patients lose or forget their PDMs, and that a “lost keys” alert was needed.
 Great to see the OmniPod DASH designers were listening!

 No built-in meter: In what may be a big downside for many users who love this combo device, the new DASH will no longer have a built-in FreeStyle fingerstick glucose meter like the current system does.
 Instead, it will use the BLE communication to talk directly with the Contour Next ONE meter from Ascensia Diabetes, with one of these meters being packaged with the system.
 While some may be disappointed to have to carry an extra meter around, the BT-communication is a big step forward in setting the stage for more data-streaming in the future.
 The DASH will store up to 800 readings/ 90 days of data.
 And don’t forget that Insulet has partnered with Glooko to allow BG results and other D-data from the OmniPod system to be beamed to that data platform.

-New Rechargeable Battery: This change may also be a downside for those who appreciated the use of ubiquitous AAA batteries in the old PDM.
+Rechargeable battery: This change may also be a downside for those who appreciated the use of ubiquitous AAA batteries in the old PDM.
 The new system will take lithium ion batteries that require recharging, and may be more difficult to find in stores when in quick need of replacements.

-No Phone Insulin Dosing: As far as we can tell, it doesn't appear the FDA is allowing mobile app dosing from a smartphone.
-The PDM is the only way to dose insulin from the OmniPod, and similar to past versions of the device, there are no buttons on the Pod itself to allow for insulin dosing if you don't have the PDM.
+No phone control: The FDA is not allowing mobile app dosing from a smartphone at this time.
+The PDM is the only way to dose insulin from the OmniPod, and similar to past versions of the device, there are no buttons on the Pod itself to allow for insulin dosing if you don’t have the PDM.